 One of the things Mac users are particularly excited about is the new Sidecar feature.
 It comes as a handy solution for those wanting to expand their workspaces.
 You can either mirror your Mac’s screen to iPad or use your iPad’s screen as an extension of a Mac.

 If the only reason you’re here is because you want Sidecar, we have to warn you it might not work with your new macOS.
 Reddit is full of user reports about the feature unavailable on macOS Catalina.
 Most likely, this is the issue of compatibility.

 Here are the ways to fix Sidecar problems:

-- Get the new iPadOS 13 beta.
+Get the new iPadOS 13.
 Unfortunately, macOS Catalina doesn’t work with iPadOS 12.
-So basically, you have to use two betas if you want to try Sidecar before September.
+So basically, you have to use the recent operating systems if you want to try Sidecar.

 Make sure your Mac is one of the compatible devices.
 Sidecar works on:

 Try connecting your iPad with a cable.
 With Sidecar, you should be able to connect your iPad wirelessly.
-If this doesn’t work in the beta version, the cable might solve the issue.
+If this doesn’t work, the cable might solve the issue.

 Battery drain on macOS Catalina

 Many of the previous macOS releases were known for battery life concerns — greedy apps, Safari and Chrome draining battery, or power-saving not working.
 There has been no major battery drain issues reported by the Catalina users so far.